wasserstadtspindlersfeld/home/readme.md

 Additional information
 - [Who was Wilhelm Spindler?](https://de.wikipedia.org/wiki/W._Spindler)

+## Add to Home Screen

+You can add this page to your home screen to make it easily accessible.

+### iOS
+1. Tap the Share button in the menu bar.
+2. Scroll down the list of options, then tap Add to Home Screen.
+> If you don’t see Add to Home Screen, you can add it.
+Scroll down to the bottom of the list, tap Edit Actions, then tap  Add to Home Screen.

+### Android with Chrome
+1. To the right of the address bar, tap `:` and then `Add to home screen` and then `Create shortcut`.
+2. From the dialog that appears: `Rename: Select the default name for the shortcut or rename the shortcut`.
+3. Tap Add.

 ## Contribution

 Contributions/ideas/recommendations are very welcome.
 Do not hesitate to reach out if you have an idea how and what to improve.